ehsan-mozaffari/lab-scala/README.md

-# lab-scala3
+# lab-scala

-This is a Scala 3 project for testing purposes.
+This is a Scala 2.13.x and 3 project for testing purposes.
 Mostly the code written in test section to learn more about the language and its libraries.

 Wish you lock!